department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-process/date.md

 A decision that's based on a difference of opinion will have an effective date of the original decision, had it been favorable.

-#### Increases
+#### Increases in the Disability

 Increases in the disability rating are dated back to the earliest date when it can be shown that there was an increase in disability.
 This is only if we get the new claim request within 1 year from that date.
-Otherwise, the effective date is the date we got the claim.
+Otherwise, the effective date is the date we get the claim.

-### Disability or Death Due to Hospitalization
+### Disability or Death Due to A Hospital Stay

 If we get a claim within 1 year after the date the Veteran suffered an injury, or their existing injury got worse, the effective date is the date the injury occurred or when it began to get worse.